 Have you picked out a costume yet?
-Well, before you get too far let’s get one thing straight.
+Well, before you do we have some tips for you.

 A culture is NOT a costume.

-Elements from costumes depicting traditional wear can be sacred and special to the cultures they are from.
+Elements from costumes depicting traditional wear can be sacred and special to the cultures they originate.
 Some examples are Native American headdresses, South Asian bindis and Mexican sombreros.

 Okay, so what does this have to do with Halloween?

-When someone wears these outfits as a costume, it strips the true meaning of the element, leaving room for a feeling of being mocked or made fun of.
+When someone wears these outfits as a costume, it strips the true meaning of the garb, which can result in feeling mocked.

 Historical context is key to understanding what makes certain issues sensitive.

-Blackface is another example of an insensitive issue based on historical context.
+Blackface is another insensitive issue based on historical context.
 The demeaning of African Americans through Blackface was used as a form of entertainment and desensitized white audiences to the horrors of slavery.

 Fast forward to today, Blackface carries associations of hate, violence and degradation.

-In regards to Halloween, the line gets crossed when people imitate races instead of individuals.
-Feel free to dress up as a celebrity, but do not try to make yourself a race or make fun of one.
+In regard to Halloween, the line gets crossed when people imitate races.
+Feel free to dress up as a celebrity, but do not try to make yourself a different race or make fun of one.

-No matter what setting, it is inappropriate, offensive and not reflective of OSU’s commitment to a campus community that promotes a culture of inclusion.
+No matter what setting, wearing a culture as a costume is inappropriate, offensive and not reflective of Oklahoma State’s commitment of promoting a culture of inclusion.

 We are all called to follow the Cowboy Community Standards of integrity, community, social justice, respect and responsibility.

-Now that we’ve got that out of the way, let’s go over some tips for coming up with a costume that isn’t offensive.
+Now … let’s go over some tips for coming up with a costume!

 Should you go solo or go together with a group costume?
-Choices, choices.
+What to do, what to do.

 Head to the thrift shop

 You never know what you might find.
-Someone’s old stuff is your new Halloween costume.
+Someone’s old stuff could become your new Halloween costume.

 Do Some Research